quantumx-apps/filebrowserDocs/content/en/docs/user-guides/office-integration/traefik-setup.md

           X-Real-IP: "true"
           X-Forwarded-For: "true"

+    # This middleware is to disable buffering, only use it if you have issues uploading large files to filebrowser
+    limit:
+      buffering:
+        maxRequestBodyBytes: 0
+        maxResponseBodyBytes: 0
+        memRequestBodyBytes: 0
+        memResponseBodyBytes: 0

-    # This is more for internal services, like APIs or databases.
+    # This middleware is more for internal services, like APIs or databases.
     security-minimal:
       headers:
         sslRedirect: true